Protesting Port Qasim workers baton-charged

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 KARACHI: Police on Sunday baton-charged protesting employees of the Port Qasim Authority to stop them from reaching Governor House, where Prime Minister Imran Khan is staying after flying to the city earlier today (Sunday).
-The employees had been staging protest outside the Karachi Press Club for over two months against non-payment of their salaries.
-Protestors were pushed back by water cannons while a large contingent of police placed hurdles.
+The employees had been staging protest outside the Karachi Press Club for over two months against non-payment of their salaries by their employer.
+Protestors were pushed back by water cannons while a large contingent of police placed hurdles near Fawara Chowk to block the road leading to Governor House.
+A large contingent of police was also present outside the Governor House.
+Police also detained several protestors, however, they were released after agreeing to take their protest back to the press club.

 KARACHI: Police on Sunday baton-charged protesting employees of the Port Qasim Authority to stop them from reaching Governor House, where Prime Minister Imran Khan is staying after flying to the city earlier today (Sunday).
-The employees had been staging protest outside the Karachi Press Club for over two months against non-payment of their salaries.
-Protestors were pushed back by water cannons while a large contingent of police placed hurdles.
+The employees had been staging protest outside the Karachi Press Club for over two months against non-payment of their salaries by their employer.
+Protestors were pushed back by water cannons while a large contingent of police placed hurdles near Fawara Chowk to block the road leading to Governor House.
+A large contingent of police was also present outside the Governor House.
+Police also detained several protestors, however, they were released after agreeing to take their protest back to the press club.